Rajashree-Pethkar/chess/README.md

 to score leaf nodes or board positions.
 The file `ChessHeuristics.py` contains our board evaluation heuristics:

-1. `heuristic_1` generates a score for a position based on the value of the pieces on the board.
+1. `checkmate_stalemate_heuristic` generates a score for a position based on the value of the pieces on the board.
-2. `heuristic_2` generates a score for a position based on both the value of the pieces on the board and on the control of center squares and center diagonals.
+2. `diagonal_center_control_heuristic` generates a score for a position based on both the value of the pieces on the board and on the control of center squares and center diagonals.
 3. `heuristic_3` generates a score for a position based on the value of the pieces, the control of the center and diagonals, and on the mobility of the board and the number of